Gary Brazil: Notts County

 After retiring as a player, Brazil joined Notts County as a coach and then as assistant manager to Sam Allardyce.
 Following Allardyce's departure to Bolton Wanderers in October 1999, Brazil was prompted to take charge of a "Magpies" team that was enjoying a promising start to the season.
-The team faltered during the first half of 2000 and finished the 1999–2000 season in eighth place, two places but 17 points outside of the play-offs.
+The team faltered during the first half of 2000 and finished the 1999–2000 season in eighth place, two places but 17 points outside the play-offs.
 Brazil was demoted back down to assistant manager in May 2000, making way for Jocky Scott.
-He did receive a second chance at the helm between October and November 2001 after Scott was sacked following repeated clashes with the board, but this short reign was ended abruptly when Brazil was fired after failing to win a game over a five-week period.
+He did receive a second chance at the helm between October and November 2001 after Scott was sacked following repeated clashes with the board, but this short reign was ended abruptly when Brazil was fired after failing to win a game over five weeks.
 He went on to serve Doncaster Rovers as youth team coach.